Building a mobile app for the first time? You no doubt have many questions: Is it worthwhile? Does it make sense? How will people know about it?

 Here are the most common ones to help you first-timers build a successful app:

 I have many app ideas.
-Which one should I
+Which one should I pursue?

 Most successful entrepreneurs have built their business through multiple ideas.
 So don't limit yourself to a single app idea.